cwi-dis/VRTApp_ProductionMeeting2/README.md

 ## Getting started, Meta Quest

+- Ensure you have `git` installed, and you have done `git lfs install`.
 - Clone this repository.
 - Ensure you have Android build support included in your Unity install.
 Unity Hub can do this for you.
 - No need to install _cwipc_, the native support for Android is included.